What does a good kindergarten homeschool schedule look like?

 GUIDED WORK

-This is often first or last in our day, so that me or my husband can have the baby and the other parent can spend uninterrupted time sitting with our daughter through some curriculum pages.
+This is often last in our “school” day, so that me or my husband can have the baby and the other parent can spend uninterrupted time sitting with our daughter through some curriculum pages.
 This guided work is often followed by a themed family night activity.

 THEMED FAMILY NIGHTS